Skip to main content

 Caprese Salad

-Simple Campanian salad showcasing fresh mozzarella di bufala, ripe tomatoes, fresh basil, extra virgin olive oil, and sea salt.
-Colors represent the Italian flag.
+A plain Campanian salad of fresh mozzarella di bufala, ripe tomatoes, basil, extra virgin olive oil, and sea salt.
+The colors echo the Italian flag.

 Allergens: